tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 ## AWS General Info

+Key concept : You only pay for what you use !

 AWS 22 Regions (Separate Geographic area), and inside there are multiple Availability Zones (AZ), at least 2 per region.
 Each AZ is fully isolated.

 Each AZ have one or more physical data centers.